kmlawson/china-revolutions-mo3337/99bibliography.md

 - Taylor, Jay. *The Generalissimo: Chiang Kai-Shek and the Struggle for Modern China, With a New Postscript*.
 2009.
 - Taylor, Jeremy E. ‘The Production of the Chiang Kai-Shek Personality Cult, 1929-1975’. *The China Quarterly*, no. 185 (2006): 96–110.
 [Link](https://www.jstor.org/stable/20192577).
 - Taylor, Kim. *Chinese Medicine in Early Communist China, 1945-1963: A Medicine of Revolution*.
 Needham Research Institute Series.
 2011.
+- Teiwes, Frederick C. *Elite Discipline in China: Coercive and Persuasive Approaches to Rectification, 1950-1953*.
+1978.
-- Teiwes, Frederick C. *Politics and Purges in China: Rectification and the Decline of Party Norms, 1950-1965*.
+- ———. *Politics and Purges in China: Rectification and the Decline of Party Norms, 1950-1965*.
 1993.
+[Link](https://library.st-andrews.ac.uk/record=b3624208~S5).
 - ———. *Politics at Mao’s Court: Gao Gang and Party Factionalism in the Early 1950s*.
 2016.
 - Teiwes, Frederick C., and Warren Sun. *China’s Road to Disaster: Mao, Central Politicians, and Provincial Leaders in the Unfolding of the Great Leap Forward, 1955-1959*.
 1998.
 - ———. *The End of the Maoist Era: Chinese Politics During the Twilight of the Cultural Revolution, 1972-1976*.
 2014.
+- ———. *The Formation of the Maoist Leadership: From the Return of Wang Ming to the Seventh Party Congress*.
+1994.
 - ———. *The Tragedy of Lin Biao: Riding the Tiger During the Cultural Revolution, 1966-1971*.
 1996.
 - Terrill, Ross. *Madame Mao: The White-Boned Demon: Revised Edition*.
 1999.
 - Thai, Philip. *China’s War on Smuggling: Law, Economic Life, and the Making of the Modern State, 1842–1965*.
 2018.